bsmg/beat-saber-community-wiki/mapping/mediocre-mapper.md

 # Error Checker
 > This is a stub section in progress.
 DM helencarnate#2079 if you'd like to contribute.
 {.is-info}

+The **Error Checker** functionality is one of the top quality of life features found in MM.
+Access the error checker by clicking <kbd>SHIFT+TAB</kbd> to check for vision blocks, double directionals, stacked notes, and view map stats.
+## Finding & Interpreting Errors
+### Navigating the Error Checker
+[MISSING SCREENSHOT]

+1. **Minimum Time:** The minimum amount of time in beats that will be checked.
+Leave it alone.
+2. **Maximum Time:** The maximum amount of time in beats that will be checked.
+You’ll need to adjust this based on both the BPM and NJS (Note Jump Speed) of your song/level. *1.5 beats is the minimum recommended for new mappers*
+3. **Double-Directional Checker:** Highlights any instances of a block of the same color pointing in the same direction within the number of beats specified in Maximum Time.
+4. **Vision Block Checker:** Highlights any instances of blocks or walls obscuring or hiding a block within the number of beats specified in Maximum Time.
+5. **Stacked Block Checker:** Highlights any instances where multiple blocks are stacked on top of each other.
+6. **Clear Errors:** Clears highlighting from all error blocks.
+They’re still errors, just not marked.
+7. **Previous/Next:** Jumps you backwards or forwards through your map to each highlighted error.
+8. **Stat Panel:** A wondrous box of delicious statistical information that can help you ensure that your map is leveled appropriately and follows row placement best practices.
+9.** Lightmap Integration:** Not part of error checking, and not covered in this guide, but this is how you can add fast (but terrible) lights.

+### Highlighted Errors
+Once you click “Check for [error of your choice]” pay attention to the bottom center of your screen.
+Red text will pop up that tells you how many errors were found within the specified number of beats:

+* Only one error can be highlighted at a time.
+* Clicking one error button immediately after the other will wipe out the error highlights and replace them with the next type.
+* Use the previous and next buttons to jump from error to error to resolve them.

+**For Double-Directionals:** The highlighted block is the second instance of a same color-same direction, so look back in time to see the first block in the sequence.
+You can change either the first instance or the second instance to correct the error.
+Once you’ve made your change you can click “Check for Double Directionals” again to see if the issue is resolved.
+You can change the max time value to suit the speed of your song.
+1.5 beats is a good baseline for new mappers but the faster the song the more beats you may need for a reasonable reset (if that is your intention).
+>Diagonals count as double directionals with BOTH cardinal directions that follow.
+{.is-info}

+>Keep clicking the “Check for Double Directionals” button… sometimes fixing one error can create a new error out of your line of sight.
+Check early and often!
+{.is-warning}

+**For Vision Blocks:** The highlighted block is being obscured by the blocks immediately in front of it within the specified distance.
+This guide won’t get into details on vision blocks but mappers should be very selective when placing any blocks in the center two positions as those are at eye-height for the player in-game and are not-so-affectionately referred to as “facenotes.”
+Blocks in other positions can be vision blocks as well but the two center positions are the most likely culprits.
+Depending on your BPM, 1-2 beats is fine.

+## Stats Panel
 # Song Packaging
 > This is a stub section in progress.
 DM helencarnate#2079 if you'd like to contribute.
 {.is-info}